Trafigura exits Australia's Tiger Resources, no strategic buyers

-MELBOURNE Commodities trader Trafigura has sold its 28 percent stake in Tiger Resources Ltd (TGS.AX) to institutional investors but no corporate buyer emerged to grab a strategic stake in the Australian miner with growing operations in central Africa's hot copper belt.
+MELBOURNE, Sept 28 Commodities trader Trafigura has sold its 28 percent stake in Tiger Resources Ltd to institutional investors but no corporate buyer emerged to grab a strategic stake in the Australian miner with growing operations in central Africa's hot copper belt.

 The shares were sold at 35 cents a share to Australian and offshore investors, a person familiar with the process said who declined to be identified as the pricing was confidential.